 The Busbar assembly with attached MOSFETs is now loose and attached to the board only by a 2 core ribbon to the thermal sensor.
 Unsolder the ribbon if needed.

-This is the reverse of the assembly process but a few hints will help.
+This is the reverse of the assembly process but here are a few hints that will help.